redis/docs/content/operate/kubernetes/re-clusters/expand-pvc.md

 - docs
 - operate
 - kubernetes
-description: Expand your persistent volume claim with the Redis Enterprise for Kubernetes operator.
+description: Expand your persistent volume claim by editing the REC.
 linkTitle: Expand PVC
 weight: 15
 ---

+This article outlines steps to increase the size of the persistent volume claim for your Redis Enterprise cluster (REC).

-PersistentVolumeClaims (PVC) are created by the Redis Enterprise for Kubernetes operator and used by the RedisEnterpriseCluster (REC).
-PVCs are created with a specific size and can be expanded if the underlying storage class supports it.
+[PersistentVolumeClaims (PVC)](https://kubernetes.io/docs/concepts/storage/persistent-volumes/#expanding-persistent-volumes-claims) are created by the Redis Enterprise operator and used by the RedisEnterpriseCluster (REC).
+PVCs are created with a specific size and [can be expanded](https://kubernetes.io/docs/concepts/storage/persistent-volumes/#expanding-persistent-volumes-claims) with the following steps, if the underlying [storage class](https://kubernetes.io/docs/concepts/storage/storage-classes/) supports it.

-## Before you start

-### StatefulSet

-- **Be careful!** This process involves deleting and recreating the REC StatefulSet with a new persistent volume size.
+This process involves deleting and recreating the REC StatefulSet with a larger persistent volume size.
+The pods owned by the StatefulSet are not restarted or affected by the deletion and recreation process, except when they are left without an owner momentarily.

+{{<note>}}Shrinking (reducing the size) of your PVC is not allowed.
+This process only allows you to expand (size up) your PVC.{{</note>}}

+## Prerequisites

-- Do not change any other REC fields related to the StatefulSet while resizing is in progress.
+{{<warning>}}Do not change any other REC fields related to the StatefulSet while resizing is in progress.
-- The pods owned by the StatefulSet are not restarted or affected by the deletion and recreation process, except when they momentarily become "orphaned".

-### StorageClass
+{{</warning>}}

 - PVC expansion must be supported and enabled by the StorageClass and underlying storage driver of the REC PVCs.
   - The relevant StorageClass is the one associated with the REC PVCs.
 The StorageClass for existing PVCs cannot be changed.
-- Verify the StorageClass is configured with `allowVolumeExpansion: true`.
+- The StorageClass is must be configured with `allowVolumeExpansion: true`.
-- Verify your storage driver supports online expansion.
+- Your storage driver must support online expansion.

-### Not supported

-- Shrinking (reducing the size) of your PVC is not allowed.
-This process only allows you to expand (size up) your PVC.

-### Highly recommended

 - We highly recommend you backup your databases before beginning this PVC expansion process.

 ## Expand REC PVC